covallee/constant-11ty/posts/escape-nunjucks-in-markdown.md

 ---
 title: Escape Nunjucks in Markdown
-description: how to add code blocks with nunjucks templating content in your markdown blog posts
+metaDesc: How to add code blocks with nunjucks templating content in your markdown blog posts
 date: 2020-12-13
 tags:
   - 11ty